 - Coordinating the collection and distribution of information requested by the board/commission

 The City Clerk's Office provides a wide range of support and oversight to ensure meetings and records relating to boards and commissions are accurate and meet applicable requirements, including:

 - Maintaining rosters by updating as needed with appointments and resignations

-- Review, post, and mail out meeting notices prepared by staff liaisons
+- Reviewing, posting, and mailing out meeting notices prepared by staff liaisons

 - Arranging accessibility accommodations requested for accessibility at public meetings